International bikers show off their wings

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

+Some of the top mountain bikers in the world have just spent 10 days in Queenstown, testing their mettle on our world-class facilities.

-The Red Bull Mountain Bike Athlete Performance Camp, which started last Monday and finishes today, has involved 25 international downhill, enduro and slopestyle athletes training on tracks at Coronet Peak, Cardrona and Skyline, as well as at Queenstown’s Gorge Rd jump park.
+The Red Bull Mountain Bike Athlete Performance Camp, which started a fortnight ago and finished last Thursday, has involved 25 international downhill, enduro and slopestyle athletes training on tracks at Coronet Peak, Cardrona and Skyline, as well as at Queenstown’s Gorge Rd jump park.

 They’ve also been hitting the gym.